Ada Cambridge: Career

-In 1875, her first novel, Up the Murray, appeared in the Australasian, but was not published separately.
+In 1875, Cambridge's first novel, Up the Murray, appeared in the Australasian, but was not published separately.
 It was not until 1890, with the publication of A Marked Man, that her fame as a writer was established.
 However, despite regular good reviews, there were many who discounted her because she did not write in the literary tradition of the time, one that was largely non-urban and masculine, that focused on survival against the harsh environment.

-She was first president of the Women Writers Club and an honorary life-member of the Lyceum Club of Melbourne.
+Cambridge was the first president of the Women Writers Club and an honorary life-member of the Lyceum Club of Melbourne.
 Her many friends in the literary world included Grace "Jennings" Carmichael, Rolf Boldrewood, Ethel Turner, and George Robertson.

 Legacy

 The Ada Cambridge Prizes were first awarded in 2005.
 There are now four such prizes: the Ada Cambridge Biographical Prose Prize, the Ada Cambridge Poetry Prize, the Young Adas Short Story Prize, and the Young Adas Graphic Short Story Prize.
 These all carry a cash component and winners are announced at the Williamstown Literary Festival each year.

 Cambridge Street in the Canberra suburb of Cook is named after her.